nbrehaut/megr2157-portfolio/docs/assignments/A01/index.md

 **Your Documentation Standard**

 The quality bar that I am commiting to for every assignment is high.
 I want every assignment's format and effort to look uniform throughout the whole portfolio.

+_I took about 2.5 hours on this assignment.
+_